This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Make ahead

-Shortbread dough is wonderful for making ahead and storing in the freezer, so it’s ready whenever you are!
+Shortbread dough is terrific for making ahead and storing in the freezer, so it’s ready whenever you are!

-Simply make the dough as directed, and form it into balls and slightly flatten them.
-Then set the cookie sheet in the freezer until the flattened discs of cookies are frozen solid.
+Make the dough as directed, form it into balls, and slightly flatten them.
+Then, set the cookie sheet in the freezer until the flattened discs of cookies are frozen solid.

-Take the frozen discs and pop them into a freezer-safe storage bag and keep them in the freezer for up to 3 months!
+Take the frozen discs, pop them into a freezer-safe storage bag, and keep them in the freezer for up to 3 months!

-When you’re ready to bake them, simply take them out of the freezer and let them thaw on a cookie sheet in the refrigerator for a couple of hours and bake as usual!
+When you’re ready to bake them, take them out of the freezer, let them thaw on a cookie sheet in the refrigerator for a couple of hours, and bake as usual!

 Storage and leftovers